-- Side note: if you are unable/unwilling to go to this hostel I would recommend Yogi’s Guest House.
-Although we did not stay there, the lady was exceptionally helpful and provided some amazing advice for planning our camel safari.
-Having only spent a couple of hours there, in addition to the wonderful owner, I can vouch for an amazing rooftop restaurant and a prime location!
+Side note: if you are unable/unwilling to go to this hostel I would recommend Yogi’s Guest House.
+Although we did not stay there, the lady was exceptionally helpful.
+She provided us with some amazing advice for planning our camel safari.
+Having only spent a couple of hours there, I can vouch for an amazing rooftop restaurant and a prime location!

 THE HOSTELLER (Jaipur)

-Overall, I genuinely enjoyed all of these places and as implied before, would not hesitate to recommend them (and even though I didn’t stay in their other counterparts, I can only imagine that that the Zostel in Udaipur, for example, is just as great)!
-The only drawback that I can think of, and it is common for all the hostels, is that they tend to be further out of the city than other guest houses.
-So on average you will have to spend about Rs 100 to get an auto into the centre, which is easy enough of course but just something to bear in mind.
+Overall, I genuinely enjoyed all of these places and would not hesitate to recommend them as the best Rajasthan hostels.
+The only drawback that I can think of is that they tend to be further out of the city than other guest houses.
+This is generally common for hostels.
+So on average, you will have to spend about INR 100 to get an auto into the centre, which is easy enough but bear this in mind.

-While we traveled independently the help provided by my travel companion’s friends travel agency India Someday was invaluable.
-Booking our Varanasi to Agra train ticket, putting on a comfortable bus from Mumbai to Udaipur, recommending this awesome new hostel in Jaipur.
+While we travelled independently the help provided by India Someday was invaluable.
+From booking our Varanasi to Agra train ticket, putting us on a comfortable bus from Mumbai to Udaipur, to recommending this awesome new hostel in Jaipur.
 If you are pressed for time and wish to have a security net while travelling in India we can highly recommend them.
-They are unlike the traditional travel agencies you’d find.
+They are unlike the traditional travel agencies you will find.